How did everything begin?

 - (Genesis 1:1) In the beginning God created the heavens and the earth.

 Many people today do not think the same way.
 They do not take the message of the Bible seriously, but think that everything started by itself.
 They believe in the big bang and that galaxies, stars and the solar system were born without God's involvement in the matter.
 They also believe that life was born spontaneously without any supernatural factors influencing it.
-But how reliable and scientific are these ideas and is it reasonable to trust that everything has arisen by itself?
-How realistic are such thoughts?
-That's what we'll explore next.

 1. The beginning of the universe